ArtS/arts.github.com/_posts/2015-01-06-dropdownlistfor-with-dictionaries-in-ASP-NET-MVC-and-why-SelectList-wants-to-kill-you.md

                       // that's the key for "Maine" in the supplied dictionary new SelectList(Model.States, "Key", "Value", "ME"),

-                      // Text for the first 'default' option "- Please select your state -",
+                      // Text for the first, non-selected option "- Please select your state -",

                       // A class name to put on the "<select>"